Skip to content

 Some forms of military experience can be used towards your required examination hours.
 You’ll need a DD214 form (noting your plumbing experience in the military) and sworn statements from your direct supervisors detailing your experience.
 However, you’ll still have to take the North Carolina plumbing examination and pay the fees to receive your plumbing license.

-How much does it cost to get a plumber license in North Carolina?
+How much does it cost to get a plumbing license in North Carolina?

 Getting a plumbing license in North Carolina is a low-cost way to start your tradesperson career.
 From the get-go, you’ll get paid (instead of paying) to learn the skills you need.